-Components of a medical checkup that have an available CPT code are not reimbursed separately on the same day as a medical checkup, with the exception of initial point-of-care blood lead testing, mental health screening for adolescents, a tuberculin skin test (TST), developmental and autism screening, vaccine administration, and OEFV.
+Components of a medical checkup that have an available CPT code are not reimbursed separately on the same day as a medical checkup, with the exception of initial point-of-care blood lead testing, mental health screening for adolescents, postpartum depression screening, tuberculin skin test (TST), developmental and autism screening, vaccine administration, and oral evaluation and flouride varnish (OEFV).

-Note: Initial blood lead testing, other than point-of-care, must be sent to the DSHS Laboratory for testing
+Note: Initial blood lead testing, other than point-of-care, must be sent to the DSHS Laboratory for testing.